 Unscrupulous folks who take writers articles, change a few words then call themselves authors live a lie.
 Living a lie can eat at your soul.
 Are they happy, or do they ever wonder why their lives are a mess?

 Would they steal from their grandmother or their kid’s piggy banks?
 Sure, if they needed the money.

 When you write from the heart that glimmer of enthusiasm is created.
 A passion in the words constructed on the page will flow.

 You can embrace the emotion, the sparkle and shine in the author’s eyes as you read the words.

-Taking ideas is not the same as stealing
+To use ideas is not stealing

 You are the creator and no one can ever take that from you, no one!